jlewi/foyle/frontend/foyle/README.md

-# foyle README
+# foyle vscode

-This is the README for your extension "foyle".
-After writing up a brief description, we recommend including the following sections.
+This the vscode extension that is the frontend for foyle.

+The extension was initialized using the [vscode extension generator](https://code.visualstudio.com/api/get-started/your-first-extension).

+ ----

 ## Features